borgesash/cp4i/cp4iv16.1.0-install-guide.md

 For this demo environment, we are using ODF, so default storage will be ocs-storagecluster-ceph-rbd.

-- Remove the existing default storage class
+b.
+Remove the existing default storage class

   Create sc-remove-default.yaml with following content